Parineeta (2019 film): Marketing and release

 The official trailer of the film was unveiled by Raj Chakraborty Entertainment Pvt.
 Ltd. on 4 July 2019.

 It was theatrically released on 6 September 2019.

 The film was released to widespread acclaim.
 The movie was highly appreciated by critics as well as masses & received positive to mixed reviews.
+Raj Chakraborty remade it in hindi in form of web series with significant changes in the story titled Ziddi Ishq in 2025.
+This also marked Raj's Hindi debut.

 Awards and nominations

 At the WBFJA Awards the film won the award Best Actress for Ganguly.
 At the "Films & Frames Digital Awards", Parineeta won a leading six awards out of a leading 7 nominations: Best Film, Best Director, Best Actress for Ganguly, Best Playback Singer Female for Shreya Ghoshal, Best Music Director & Best song Tomake.

 Soundtrack

 The music of the soundtrack composed by Arko on his own lyrics.